Landmine Shoulder Press: Muscle Worked, Benefits, Form

 Here are some of the best alternatives to the landmine press:

-This exercise involves holding a dumbbell in each hand and pressing them overhead.
-This exercise works the same muscle groups as the landmine shoulder press, but it requires less equipment.
+• Dumbbell Shoulder Press: This exercise works for the same muscle groups as the landmine shoulder press but requires less equipment.

-The kettlebell press is another good exercise that can target your upper body.
+• Kettlebell Press: It is another good exercise targeting your upper body.
 It can also help to improve your core stability.

-Pike push-ups are a bodyweight exercise that targets your shoulders, triceps, and chest.
+• Pike Push-Ups: This bodyweight exercise targets your shoulders, triceps, and chest.
 It is a great alternative if you don’t have access to any equipment.

 Landmine Shoulder Press

-• Uses a landmine attachment or an anchored barbell
+• It uses a landmine attachment or an anchored barbell

 • Targets the shoulders and triceps primarily